bueltge/wordpress-multisite-enhancements/readme.txt

 * Fix the usage of plugins for each site in the network on the plugin network view.
 * Add helpers to remove transient caching for development, debugging, if `WP_DEBUG` is true.
 * Fix markup error of missing closing tag in footer text.
+* Fix markup error on comment admin bar menu item in each site item of the item 'My Sites'.

 = 1.3.6 (2016-10-07) =
 * Switch to new core function `get_sites`